LifeInvaderr/Employee-Trackeer/README.md

 ![image](images/Employee-Tracker.PNG)

 ## Description
-With Employee Tracker, the user has the ability to create Departemnts, Titles within those departments, and the employees who hold that title
+With Employee Tracker, the user has the ability to create departments, titles within those departments, and the employees who hold that title.

 ## Table of Contents